-At the same time, ToF-SIMS data for the NiO_x|PTAA solar cell does not demonstrate strong changes in perovskite ions distribution (Figure 24).
-Slight intermixing of all layers into each other can be explained by simple ion migration under the applied electric field.
-Optical photo of the NiO_x|PTAA device (Figure 25) confirm the absence of corrosion and microscopic photo of the electrode edge (Figure 26) confirms much lower concentration of pinholes.
+At the same time ToF-SIMS data for $NiO_x|PTAA$ solar cell does not demonstrate strong changes in perovskite ions distribution (Figure 24).
+Slight intermixing of all layers into each other can be explained by simple ion migration under applied electric field.
+Optical photo of $NiO_x|PTAA$ device (Figure 25) confirm the absence of corrosion and microscopic photo of electrode edge (Figure 26) confirms absence of pinholes.